digitalbond/Redpoint/README.md

 Redpoint is a Digital Bond research project to enumerate ICS applications and devices.

 We use our Redpoint tools in assessments to discover ICS devices and pull information that would be helpful in secondary testing.
-A portion of those tools will be made available as nmap scripts to the public in this repository.
+A portion of those tools will be made available as Nmap NSE scripts to the public in this repository.

 The Redpoint tools use legitimate protocol or application commands to discover and enumerate devices and applications.
 There is no effort to exploit or crash anything.
 However many ICS devices and applications are fragile and can crash or respond in an unexpected way to any unexpected traffic so use with care.

 Each script is documented below and available in a .nse file in this repository.

+* [BACnet-discover-enumerate.nse](https://github.com/digitalbond/Redpoint#bacnet-discover-enumeratense) - Identify and enumerate BACnet devices

+* [s7-enumerate.nse](https://github.com/digitalbond/Redpoint/edit/master/README.md#s7-enumeratense) - Identify and enumerate Siemens SIMATIC S7 PLCs

 ==